rockleon/Parallel_BFS/README.md

 # Parallel_BFS
-Implement BFS using parallel algorithms strategy and compare it with serial bfs
+Implement BFS using parallel algorithms strategy and compare it with serial BFS.
+Parallel execution is done using OpenMP multi-threading.

 ## Description of files